MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ![right fit](assets/owl2.jpg)

-- There are more than 10 vulnerabilities, it's just the OWASP top 10.
+- Security is a process not a product.
+- Security is always a moving target.
+- A lot of security exists outside of code.
 - Adopt a security mindset, shift(expand)-left.

-- Security is a moving target.
-- A lot of security exists outside of code.
-- Security is a process not a product.
+^ Security is a process not a product.
+  - The kind like the owl, there are a lot of steps that are not listed anywhere here.
+  - There's not really anything you can do in security that will make the business money.
+  - The best case scenario is it potentially loses them less money down the road.

+^ Security is always a moving target.
-^ What kind of attacks, the sophistication of attacks is always evolving.
+  - What kind of attacks, the sophistication of attacks is always evolving.

 ^ Engage developers, fun and engaging training, build security champions.
   - Forcing security on developers doesn't work, you cannot dictate security.